andi12/msbuild-maven-plugin/README.md

 * Creating a version resource from information in your POM
 * Running CppCheck (1.61) to perform static analysis of your code.
 * Generating, building and executing unit tests using CxxTest (4.2.1, don't use 4.3)
-* Generating a configuration file for the Sonar runner
+* Generating configuration files for the Sonar runner to ingest source, CppCheck and CxxTest results.

 Usage
 =====